Assessment Frequently Asked Questions

 This assessment measures your ability to understand what you read.
 You’ll be given a series of paragraphs to read with questions to answer.
 The results of this assessment will determine your reading and writing readiness.

 There are several different mathematics assessments.
 Arithmetic will measure your ability to perform basic arithmetic problems, including addition, subtraction, multiplication, division, fractions, decimals, and percent's.
 You’ll also solve problems that involve fundamental arithmetic concepts, including rate, measurement, and simple geometry.
 Elementary Algebra includes questions on operations with integers and rational numbers, operations with algebraic expressions, and solution of equations, inequalities, and word problems.
 College Level Mathematics is only given to those scoring high on the Elementary Algebra assessment and assesses skills in intermediate algebra through pre-calculus.

 You may take additional assessments if your chosen program requires them.
 A test of spatial skills is given for many of the Trade programs, and a keyboarding assessment is given for many of the Business programs.
-Ask at Enrollment Services to find out what additional assessments may be needed.
+Ask at the One Stop to find out what additional assessments may be needed.

 English is not my first language - what assessments do I need to take?

 If English is not your first language, you will take the online ACCUPLACER English as a Second Language (ESL) assessment.
 The results of the ESL assessment will help determine if English as a Second Language courses are recommended.
 These computerized assessments assess your skills in reading, writing and listening.

 English as a Second Language assessments include reading skills, language usage, sentence meaning and listening and will determine your placement into English as a Second Language courses.
 For more information ask for the ESL Assessment and Admission flyer.

 What will it be like taking the ACCUPLACER online?